bobbyhiddn/Magi_CLI/README.md

 ### Future Plans

 1. **The Astral Realm of Formulas** - This is both the public spell repo and the community forum for discussing the future of MAGI_CLI.
+This has been partially accomplished in the form of Magi.Chamber, but I want to expand on this idea and make it a more interactive experience.
+I want to have a forum where users can discuss the future of the project and submit their own spells.
+I want to have a way to vote on spells and contribute to the future of the project.

 2. **MAGI_CLI Sanctum** - This is an IDE for MAGI_CLI that responds to casting spells and creating commands with animations and sound effects.
 It will have the same goal as the CLI itself, which is to both have fun functionality and to supercharge your terminal experience.